mattia-git/unpaired-game-to-movie-translation/README.md

 ## A summary of the appraoch

 1. Dataset extraction
+    - At the start, what we have are unlabelled videos of American gangster media (the Godfather, Sopranos) and the 'Mafia' videogame.
-    - We scan over the videos with YOLO to detect and save human patches.
+    - We scan over these videos with YOLO to detect and save human patches.
 Then, we use OpenCV to extract SIFT features and remove similar images using a lookup-buffer and FLANN matching.
     - We classify the human patches into various "poses" by extracting features uses MTCNN face-matching and YOLO pose estimation.
 These labels will be used to aid the training of our generator.
     - We perform some post-processing and dataset filtering